-- Take with or without food.
+- Give this drug with or without food.

 - Shake well before use.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
-If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.
+If there is none, ask the pharmacist for a device to measure this drug.

-- It is given as a shot into a vein over a period of time.
+- It is given as an infusion into a vein over a period of time.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- Store in a dry place.
+- Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Store liquid (suspension) at room temperature or in a refrigerator.
 Do not freeze.
 Throw away any part not used after 2 weeks.

-- Keep all drugs out of the reach of children and pets.
+- Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.